 - 1. Via the Internet.
-Use the internet to vote by going to the internet address listed on your proxy card or Internet Availability Notice; have your proxy card or Internet Availability Notice in hand as you will be prompted to enter your control number and to create and submit an electronic vote.
-If you vote in this manner, your "proxy," whose name is listed on the proxy card or Internet Availability Notice, will vote your shares as you instruct on the proxy card.
-If you sign and return the proxy card or submit an electronic vote but do not give instructions on how to vote your shares, your shares will be voted as recommended by the Board. - Via Telephone.
-Using a touch-tone telephone, you may transmit your voting instructions to the number provided on your proxy card or Internet Availability Notice.
-Have your proxy card or Internet Availability Notice in hand as you will be prompted to enter your control number to create and submit a telephonic vote. - 3.
+Use the internet to vote by going to the internet address listed on your proxy card; have your proxy card in hand as you will be prompted to enter your control number and to create and submit an electronic vote.
+If you vote in this manner, your "proxy," whose name is listed on the proxy card, will vote your shares as you instruct on the proxy card.
+If you sign and return the proxy card or submit an electronic vote but do not give instructions on how to vote your shares, your shares will be voted as recommended by the Board. - 2.
+Via Telephone.
+Using a touch-tone telephone, you may transmit your voting instructions to the number provided on your proxy card.
+Have your proxy card in hand as you will be prompted to enter your control number to create and submit a telephonic vote. - 3.
 In person on a virtual basis.
 You may vote at the Annual Meeting by following the instructions when you log-in for the Annual Meeting.
-Have your proxy card or Internet Availability Notice in hand as you will be prompted to enter your control number to vote at the Annual Meeting. - 4.
-By mail.
+Have your proxy card in hand as you will be prompted to enter your control number to vote at the Annual Meeting.

+4. By mail.
 You may vote by mail.
-If you request printed copies of the proxy materials by mail and are a record holder, you may vote by proxy by filling out the proxy card and sending it back in the envelope provided.
-If you request printed copies of the proxy materials by mail and are a beneficial holder you may vote by proxy by filling out the vote instruction form and sending it back in the envelope provided by your brokerage firm, bank, broker-dealer or other similar organization that holds your shares.
+If you received printed copies of the proxy materials by mail and are a record holder, you may vote by proxy by filling out the proxy card and sending it back in the envelope provided.
+If you received printed copies of the proxy materials by mail and are a beneficial holder you may vote by proxy by filling out the vote instruction form and sending it back in the envelope provided by your brokerage firm, bank, broker-dealer or other similar organization that holds your shares.